aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-05-19-simplify-structured-encryption/background.md

 ## Add Structure

-You might ask "my not use the structure you just removed?".
+You might ask "why not use the structure you just removed?".

-The old way to sat that A.B is SIGN_ONLY and A.C is ENCRYPT_AND_SIGN is a much more complicated version of this:
+The old way to say that A.B is SIGN_ONLY and A.C is ENCRYPT_AND_SIGN is a much more complicated version of this:

 ```dafny
 SchemaMap("A" := SchemaMap("B" := SIGN_ONLY, "C" := ENCRYPT_AND_SIGN)));